programmfabrik/fylr-plugin-sequence/README.md

 | `[%field%] %04d` | Value from the optional field of the sequence (e.g. `AB`) und Number with four leading zeros | `[AB] 0342` |

-## Pool Settings
+### Pool Settings

-Empty fields in objects can be filled by using templates based on pool settings.
+Empty fields in objects can also be filled by using templates based on pool settings.
 When an object is inserted/updated, based on the pool of the object, the configured templates of the pool are applied.

 A template is a text with a combination of fixed text and [template placeholders](#template-placeholders).
 The placeholders are replaced by values of the pool and the pools parent, as well as sequential numbers.